 There are creative ways that a small business may use to help visitors find them online, engage those visitors and customers, and keep them coming back.
-The Small Business Administration has a article that describes some ways that many businesses can use to promote their business in 15 Foolproof Ideas for Promoting Your Company.
-The article offers ideas like holding contests, or publishing a newsletter, offering demonstrations and seminars and more.
+The Small Business Administration has an article that describes some ways that many businesses can use to promote their business in 15 Foolproof Ideas for Promoting Your Company.
+The article offers ideas like holding contests or publishing a newsletter, offering demonstrations and seminars, and more.
 Many of those ideas can work well in an online setting.

-When you create content for an ecommerce site, it also can help to think about more than just how you may present the products or goods that you offer on your pages.
-Many ecommerce sites on the web simply break products own into categories, and provide very little beyond a listing of those products and brief descriptions about them.
+When you create content for an eCommerce site, it can also help to think about more than just how you may present the products or goods you offer on your pages.
+Many eCommerce sites on the web break products down into categories and provide very little beyond listing those products and brief descriptions about them.

 Different Intents Behind Searches

 It can be helpful to understand that when people search, they often have different purposes in mind.
 When someone from one of the major search engines writes about these different purposes, they often refer to them as “user intent.”

 Some people may want to learn about a topic, buy something, or learn how to do something for free.
 Since many visitors may arrive at a website through a search engine, it helps to know about different types of queries that a searcher may use to find your site.
 So, an important way of thinking about queries is to consider the intent behind them.

 A convenient way of breaking down queries into different types is described in a paper written by search engineer Andrei Broder, who classifies the intent behind queries down into navigational, transactional, and informational, in the paper A taxonomy of web search (pdf)